Favourite art supplies

 Gesso

 It’s a choice between Daler Rowney or Liquitex for me.
-I’ve tried so many gesso products, some with terrible results (and horrible fumes).
-The Daler Rowney is thick, heavy and costly so I use this occasionally.
+I’ve tried so many gesso products, some with terrible results.
+The Daler Rowney gesso is thick and heavy so thin coats are tricky.
 The Liquitex gesso is more fluid, has great coverage and has become my favourite.
-I buy this online from Hobbycraft.

 Drawing materials